The Lost Hours

 - Editorial Density: Avoid unedited chatter.
 Seek out curated audio that cuts the fluff and gets straight to the ideas.

 At narrlit, we designed our platform specifically to fit this space.
-Our book conversations are crafted to last between 30 and 60 minutes.
+Our podcast episodes are crafted to last between 30 and 60 minutes.
 Every episode is a structured debate between two hosts, Jasper and Maya, unpacking the core ideas of a book.
 It sounds like a great, unhurried conversation, but it's edited to respect your time.

 If you want to start optimizing your travel time, download the native app for offline listening via our mobile application page, or browse the catalog on the browse page.